Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

 Objective function
 ^^^^^^^^^^^^^^^^^^

-The second argument, ``obj_function``, is used to specify the objective function to use for parameter estimation if the user has not manually defined an objective function in their ``Experiment`` class.
+The ``obj_function`` keyword argument is used to specify the objective function to use for parameter estimation if the user has not implemented their own custom objective function.

-If ``obj_function`` is not specified, the Pyomo model is used "as is" and should be defined with "FirstStageCost" and "SecondStageCost" expressions that are used to build an objective for the two-stage stochastic programming problem.

-If the Pyomo model is not written as a two-stage stochastic programming problem in this format, the user can select the "SSE" or "SSE_weighted" built-in objective functions.
-If the user wants to use an objective that is different from the built-in options, a custom objective function can be defined for parameter estimation.
-However, covariance matrix estimation (see :ref:`covariancesection` Section) is not supported for custom objective functions.

 Parmest includes two built-in objective functions ("SSE" and "SSE_weighted") to compute the sum of squared errors between the ``m.experiment_outputs`` model values and data values.
+If the user wants to use an objective that is different from the built-in options, a custom objective function can be specified in the user's model, however, covariance matrix estimation (see :ref:`covariancesection` Section) is not supported for custom objective functions.

+When declaring a custom objective function, parmest assumes the model has the structure of a two-stage stochastic programming problem so the objective function should be implemented using Pyomo Expressions for the first stage cost (named "FirstStageCost") and the second stage cost (named "SecondStageCost").
+For parameter estimation problems the first stage cost is usually set to zero and the second stage cost is usually defined as the deviation between the model and the observations.

 Step 4: Estimate the Parameters
 -------------------------------